Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Action-Conditional Uncertainty Dynamics Model

-However, the \textit{observation uncertainty} and the \textit{initial query uncertainty} will be much harder to estimate, as we usually do not have full knowledge of the world.
+Meanwhile, \textit{observation uncertainty} and \textit{initial query uncertainty} will be much harder to estimate, as we usually do not have full knowledge of the world (See Section~\ref{sec:challenges:obs-uq}).
 If the system allows multiple trials, one can utilize a sampling-consistency-based approach to estimate the observation uncertainty, likewise the traditional black-box UQ methods.
 If the system does not allow this, one may try to construct a datastore that contains some relevant data from a similar task and leverage nonparameter estimation methods~\citep{ren2023outofdistribution,kotelevskii2022nonparametric}.
 Another line of methods can be establishing a world model to approximate the environment transition and estimate observation uncertainty from it~\citep{chae2025web,zhou2025dinowm,anonymous2026dreamphase}.
+Figure~\ref{fig:obs_uctt_full} provides results on an auxiliary LLM-based approximation that mimics world modeling philosophy.

-\paragraph{Mutual information estimation.} The proposed information gating mechanism features the information reduction based on the amount of information gain by measuring the conditional mutual information between the current observation $O_i$ and initial query $O_0$, given all previous conversations except the initial query $E_{i}\backslash O_0$.
+\paragraph{Mutual information estimation.} The proposed information gating mechanism features information reduction based on the amount of information gain by measuring the conditional mutual information between the current observation $O_i$ and the initial query $O_0$, given all previous conversations except the initial query $E_{i}\backslash O_0$.
 While the estimation of mutual information is notorious for its difficulty, recent advancements on neural estimators~\citep{belghazi2018mutual,cheng2020club,mukherjee2020ccmi,molavipour2020conditional,gritsai2025mist} shed light on this problem by enabling estimation in high-dimensional, unstructured data space.
+Besides, LLM-prompting-based mutual information estimation~\citep{robertson2025measure} is also emerging as an attractive line of work, though it has yet to provide a solid theoretical foundation.

-\paragraph{Conditional certainty maximization process.} As an analogy to the conditional uncertainty reduction process presented in Section~\ref{sec:method:recommendation}, we can also envision a ``\textit{certainty maximization}'' approach by replacing the uncertainty with a certainty measure, such as informational energy~\citep{pardo1991information}, mentioned in Appendix~\ref{sec:apdx:uncertainty}.
+\paragraph{Conditional certainty maximization process.} As an analogy to the conditional uncertainty reduction process presented before, we can also envision a ``\textit{certainty maximization}'' approach by replacing the uncertainty with a certainty measure, such as informational energy~\citep{pardo1991information}, mentioned in Appendix~\ref{sec:apdx:uncertainty}.
 Given that Onicescu's informational energy brings its correlation coefficient as well, we may be able to implement the exact same style information-gating-based method that has the opposite direction to uncertainty reduction dynamics.